 Ella Smith Avery made a gift in 1938 in order to honor the memory of her mother and to support women graduate students at the University of Michigan.
 According to the terms of the gift, the Anna Olcott Smith Fellowship Endowment is intended to aid women graduate students who show “promise of the development of useful original ideas.”

 All awards will be made from one pool of nominated candidates.
-SEAS may nominate only one woman for the combined competition.
-Women graduate students actively pursuing a doctoral degree in any Rackham program, and who will have achieved candidacy by January 2019 are eligible to be nominated.
+SEAS may nominate one (1) woman for the combined competition.
+Women graduate students actively pursuing a doctoral degree in any Rackham program, and who will have achieved candidacy by January 2020 are eligible to be nominated.
 Students may only receive this award one time.

-SEAS Application Process: Students interested in being nominated must email the following items, combined into a single PDF attachment, to firstname.lastname@example.org no later than 9:00 AM on Monday, November 19, 2018.
-The Associate Dean for Academic Affairs, in conjunction with the SEAS Scholarship Committee, will determine which student's nomination will be forwarded to Rackham.
-Once that decision has been made, applicants will be notified of their status.
-A formal faculty recommendation letter and draft text for the department statement, which will be due to email@example.com by Monday, Janurary 7, 2018 is required for the student whose materials will be forwarded to Rackham.
+SEAS Application Process: Students interested in applying must submit the following items into a single .pdf document to https://tinyurl.com/y27xj7g6 no later than 9:00 AM on Monday, November 18, 2019.
+Title the document as Lastname.Lipschutz.pdf.
+The SEAS Associate Dean for Academic Affairs, in conjunction with the SEAS Scholarship Committee, will determine the student nomination that is forwarded to Rackham.
+Once decisions have been made, applicants will be notified of their status.

 - Student's statement (1,500 words maximum) which must address their:

 - contributions to the success of women in the academic community